-My painting process begins with a walk in the woods and meadows surrounding my home.
+My paintings begin with a walk in the woods and meadows surrounding my home.
 I collect whatever catches my eye-a scrap of bright green moss, tiny mushrooms, a perfectly formed wildflower-and take them back to the studio.
 There I pull out field guides, identify the specimens and get to work; first doing pencil sketches, next using a fine waterproof maker to outline the drawing, and finally adding color with watercolor paints.
 I prefer to work from fresh plants rather than photographs, so I only harvest what I can paint in a day.
 This also reinforces my commitment to work with whatever is seasonally available.
 Over the last winter I developed a new found appreciation for the dormant forest.
 Though on the surface it looks bleak, there is actually much color and many interesting things to be found!
-After the painting is complete, I have it scanned, then produce prints and greeting cards.
+After the painting is complete, I produce prints and greeting cards.
 The original paintings are framed or used as elements in shadowbox assemblages.

 I use Arches 140 lb.
 Cold Press Watercolor Blocks, Rembrandt 24 pan watercolor paints, and Micron pens.